-Google provides a free reCAPTCHA system that anyone with a Google account can use.
+Fortunately, Google provides a free reCAPTCHA system that anyone with a Google account can use.
 It is much more effective because it is harder for form bots to figure out workarounds for.
+While no system is perfect, Google’s reCAPTCHA has been seen to be extremely effective on websites we have installed it in.
+These directions are for generating the V3 (version 3) reCAPTCHA codes for use in WordPress forms that allow incorporation of the reCAPTCHA V3 codes.

-Note: Unfortunately, we at CharlesWorks do not have any control over how Google handles the RECAPTCHA on their systems.
+Note: Unfortunately, we at CharlesWorks do not have any control over how Google handles the RECAPTCHA or any of their products on their systems.
 If the instructions here do not fit or you are unable to determine how to solve the problem, you must contact support at Google for answers.

 You must first acquire API codes from your Google account in order to use Google’s reCAPTCHA.
-There is no additional ongoing fee to use the reCAPTCHA.
+At the time of this writing, there is no additional ongoing fee to use the reCAPTCHA.
+There may be fees involved to have your web developer add them to your website.
 Once you have the API codes the reCAPTCHA may be integrated into many forms processors.

 Here is how to get the codes: